The Clear Edge

 • System health trends: Are more systems improving or degrading over time?

-Pattern recognition is why monthly review compounds.
-Week 4, you spot an issue.
-In month 3, you realize it’s chronic.
-In month 6, you fix the root cause rather than the symptom.
+Pattern recognition is why the monthly review compounds over time.
+In Week 4, you spot an issue.
+By month 3, you can see it’s chronic.
+By month 6, you’re fixing the root cause instead of just treating the symptom.

 Early warning signs (10 minutes):